Hell Is Us: Synopsis

 Rémi links up with Tania, and they continue to investigate the Vigil, discovering that the Keystone will unlock something referred to as the Failsafe, which can supposedly stop the Calamity.
 Eventually, they discover the door that the Keystone of Grief opens, but find they need three additional Keystones to open it.
 They also receive covert assistance from an OMSIF officer who allows them access to OMSIF's Ziel Server, which contains sensitive information about Hadea's history.
 Rémi follows the trail of the remaining keystones across Hadea, searching ruins and collapsing Timeloops along his journey.

 As Rémi explores Hadea in search of the keystones, he discovers more about the secret history of Hadea, and about the Calamities that had previously occurred throughout the country's history.
 Rémi continues to be contacted by the OMSIF officer, who eventually reveals that she is Aribeth Letam, Rémi's mother who smuggled him out of Hadea.
 Before they can meet however, OMSIF discovers her betrayal and attempts to apprehend her, and she is seemingly killed in a struggle.

 With all of the Keystones collected, Rémi unlocks the door leading to the Failsafe, which leads to a massive underground chamber containing the Eye of God, a large sphere believed to be the eye of the Hadean God Sethyris, the source of the Timeloops and subsequently the Hollow Walkers.
 OMSIF had already set up a lab to study the Eye, but the entire research team was wiped out by Hollow Walkers.
-Rémi fights his way through the Hollow Walkers and activates the Failsafe, which collapses the entire chamber and drops the Eye into a pool of lava below, semmingly destroying it.
+Rémi fights his way through the Hollow Walkers and activates the Failsafe, which collapses the entire chamber and drops the Eye into a pool of lava below, seemingly destroying it.
 Rémi narrowly escapes the chamber but is captured by OMSIF forces.

 Back in the present, the interrogator taunts Rémi that Aribeth betrayed the Vigil after being given falsified evidence that Vitalis informed the police about Rémi being smuggled out of Hadea.
 As the interrogator prepares to execute Rémi, Aribeth arrives and kills the interrogator, having faked her own death.
 She frees Rémi and escapes with him, telling him that they are going home.